2024-2028 Schedule of Tolls

 Where can I find the full official rate document?+

-Will the 2027 rates be the same percentage increase?+
+Will the 2027 rates be a similar percentage increase?+

 Does the rate vary by time of day?+